joelvaneenwyk/huginn-wiki/Deployment-on-OpenShift.md

 1. Create an account at http://openshift.redhat.com/

-1. Create a rails application
+1. Create a rails application with a mysql cartridge

     ```
-    rhc app create -a huginn -t ruby-1.9
+    rhc app create -a huginn -t ruby-1.9 mysql-5.1
-    ```

-1. Add mysql support to your application

-    ```
-    rhc cartridge add -a huginn -c mysql-5.1
     ```

 1. Add the huginn openshift quickstart as your upstream: